-Here's What The GOP Bill Would (And Wouldn't) Change For Women's Health Care
+Here's What GOP Bill Would (And Wouldn't) Change For Women's Health Care

 Maternity and contraceptive coverage

-Because this was a reconciliation bill, it could only cover fiscal-related topics.
+Because this was a reconciliation bill, it could cover fiscal-related topics only.
 It couldn't get into many of the particulars of what people's coverage will look like, meaning some things won't change.

 The essential health benefits set out in Obamacare — a list of 10 types of services that all plans must cover — do not change for other policies.
 Maternity care is included in those benefits, as is contraception, so plans will have to continue to cover those.
 The GOP bill also doesn't change the Obamacare policy that gave women access to free contraception, as Vox's Emily Crockett reported.